 Radial carpal collateral ligament

-The scaphoid bone is one of the small bones of the wrist known as carpals.
-It is between the hand and the forearm on the radial side (the side with the thumb).
-The scaphoid is about the size and shape of a cashew.
-The radial styloid process is located on the radius, a bone of the lower arm.
-This is a conical bump on the bone.
+The scaphoid bone is one of the small bones of the wrist, which are known as carpal bones.
+It is located between the hand and forearm on the radial side (the side with the thumb).
+It is about the size and shape of a cashew.
+The radial styloid process is a conical bump located on the radius, a bone of the lower arm.
 The radial carpal collateral ligament connects the scaphoid bone and the radial styloid process.
-This ligament prevents the wrist from bending too far to the side away from the thumb.
-The scaphoid bone is difficult to break, but even so it is the most common fracture of the wrist.
-It is usually slow to heal, because of limited blood circulation.
-Damage to the bones can cause damage to the radial carpal collateral ligament.
-Improper healing of fractures in bones and stretched or torn ligaments is a primary cause of osteoarthritis.
+This ligament prevents the wrist from bending too far to the side, away from the thumb.
+The scaphoid bone takes a lot of force to break.
+Nonetheless, it is the most commonly fractured bone of the wrist.
+Fractures of the scaphoid often occur during sporting activities, when someone falls on their outstretched hand and hyperextends their wrist.
+Fractures of the scaphoid are usually slow to heal, due to limited blood circulation.
+Damage to the bone can cause damage to the radial carpal collateral ligament.
+Improper healing of fractured bones and stretched or torn ligaments is a primary cause of osteoarthritis.
 Arthritis itself can then cause further deterioration of the ligaments.